Knowledge VS Wisdom: 5 Differences Between Each

 Knowledge is gained from external sources such as books, teachers, and videos.

-Wisdom tells you if you are looking at a person who has terminal cancer, who is a high risk for anesthetic and is already wearing a pacemaker, then surgery of this type is beyond dangerous.
+Wisdom tells you if you are looking at a person who has terminal cancer, who is at high risk for anesthetic and is already wearing a pacemaker, then surgery of this type is beyond dangerous.
 Wisdom says don't do it.

 Difference #4: Consider the Senses